Columbia Exploration Externship (CEE)

 A short, practical experience in a specific field or industry of interest

 The Columbia Exploration Externship (CEE) is an exciting opportunity offered by the Center for Career Education (CCE) for the fourth year in the spring of 2015.
 This externship program is designed to provide students early in their college career the opportunity to gain exposure to the professional world.
 Externships for the 2015 year will be held in the greater New York City area during spring break week.
 As part of the program, there will be a variety of industries represented and students will be able to indicate industry preferences in their applications.

 The CEE program is an opportunity to shadow and observe a career professional/alumnus in an industry of interest and explore future career opportunities.
 Program features include the following:

 - Pre-program training that includes tips on making the most of the externship experience, professional dress and etiquette, networking and career goal setting.

-- Externship experience for three/four days during spring break where students will be able to work alongside a career professional to gain an understanding of an area of interest.
+- Externship experience for two to four days during spring break during which students will work alongside career professionals to gain an understanding of a professional area of interest.

-- End-of-Program Reflection session where students meet to discuss experience and next steps of career-mapping.
+- End-of-Program Reflection session during which students meet to discuss experience and next steps of career-mapping.

 Upon completion of the CEE program, students will have had the opportunity to shadow a professional/alumnus and gain exposure to a career field of interest.
 This experience will add to their knowledge of how to apply their academics in a workplace setting.
-They will also begin to make career connections and successfully build and sustain their professional network.
-With the support of the CCE, the student will be able to learn how to assess fit in a particular field and expand their understanding of possible career paths.
+They will also begin to make career connections and successfully build and sustain their professional networks.
+With the support of the CCE, students will learn how to assess fit in a particular field and expand their understanding of possible career paths.